ca-vahid/AssetOrbit/IMPORT_MODULE_GUIDE.md

 # Asset Import Module - Developer Guide

+> ⚠️ **DEPRECATED**: This guide documents the v1 architecture.
+For the current modular implementation, please see [IMPORT_MODULE_GUIDE_V2.md](./IMPORT_MODULE_GUIDE_V2.md).
+>
+> The system has been refactored from a monolithic design to a modular architecture.
+While the concepts below remain valid, the implementation details have changed significantly.

 ## Overview

 The Asset Import Module is a flexible, extensible system for importing assets from various sources into AssetOrbit.
 It supports multiple data sources, custom field mappings, data transformations, and source-specific processing features.